IBM-Cloud/openshift4-lab/part1-learn_openshift/ex-4-scale.md

     ![Scaled to 1 pod](../assets/ocp-hpa-before.png)

-2. Start simulating load by hitting the page several times, or running the script.
+1. Start simulating load by hitting the page several times, or running the script.
 You'll see that it starts to scale up:

    ![Scaled to 4/10 pods](../assets/ocp-hpa-after.png)

 That's it!
 You now have a highly available and automatically scaled front-end Node.js application.
 OpenShift is automatically scaling your application pods since the CPU usage of the pods greatly exceeded `1`% of the resource limit, `30` millicores.

-### Optional
+## Optional

+1. To get additional information about the horizontal pod autoscaler, run the command

+    ```sh
+    oc get hpa
+    ```

-Run the command `oc get hpa` to get additional information about the horizontal pod autoscaler.
-Remember to switch to your project first with `oc project <project-name>`.
+    > Remember to switch to your project first with `oc project <project-name>`.

+1. The autoscaler can also be created with this command

+    ```sh
-You could have created the autoscaler with the command `oc autoscale deployment/patient-ui --min 1 --max 10 --cpu-percent=1`.
+    oc autoscale deployment/patient-ui --min 1 --max 10 --cpu-percent=1
+    ```